Nonequilibrium Phase Transitions in Large $N$ Matrix Quantum Mechanics: Introduction

 Specifically, we focus on MQM subject to the Gorini–Kossakowski–Sudarshan–Lindblad master equation \cite{1976CMaPh..48..119L,1976JMP....17..821G}, or Lindblad equation for short, which describes the most general Markovian, completely positive, and trace-preserving time evolution of density matrices $\rho$:\footnote{For a brief introduction to the Lindblad equation, see \cite{10.1063/1.5115323}.
 We also remark that the Lindblad dynamics of another popular large $N$ quantum system, the Sachdev–Ye–Kitaev (SYK) model \cite{PhysRevLett.70.3339,Kitaev}, has been studied in \cite{PhysRevResearch.4.L022068,PhysRevB.106.075138}.} \ie \rho={\cal L}(\rho)=-i[H,\rho]+\sum_K\gamma_K\left(L_K\rho L_K^\dagger-{1\over2}\{L^\dagger_K L_K,\rho\} \right). \fe Here, $\rho$ and $H$ denote the density matrix and Hamiltonian of the subsystem, respectively, while $L_K$ (for appropriate indices $K$) are linear operators on the subsystem Hilbert space, referred to as jump operators, which represent dissipation with damping rates $\gamma_K \geq 0$.
 The time evolution operator ${\cal L}$ is called the Liouvillian superoperator.

 Of course, whether the Lindblad equation provides a good effective description for an open quantum system depends on the specifics of the setup of interest.
 In particular, the Markovian property may not hold, and the environment may build a nontrivial memory of the subsystem's evolution, in which case the Lindblad equation is not applicable.
 Finding or engineering specific setups in quantum gravity where the Lindblad equation provides a good effective description is beyond the scope of the current work.
-Instead, our primary interest here lies in exploring possible nonequilibrium phase transitions in quantum gravity, and the Lindblad equation offers an amenable setup for such investigations in the context of MQM.
+In this work, we will assume that the Lindblad equation provides an appropriate description of the subsystem of interest.
+Our primary interest here lies in exploring possible nonequilibrium phase transitions in quantum gravity, and the Lindblad equation offers an amenable setup for such investigations in the context of MQM.

 Our primary example is one-matrix quantum mechanics (1-MQM) with $N\times N$ Hermitian matrices $X$ and $P$ subject to the canonical commutation relations \ie [X_{ij},P_{kl}]=i\delta_{il}\delta_{jk},~~~i,j,k,l=1,2,\cdots,N, \fe where the Hamiltonian $H$ is a single-trace operator.
 For example, we may consider Hamiltonians of the form\footnote{Our convention for matrix trace normalization is $\Tr X=\sum_{i=1}^N X_{ii}$.} \ie H=\Tr\left({1\over2}P^2+N~V\left({X\over\sqrt{N}}\right)\right), \fe where the $N$-scaling of the potential term $V$ is chosen so that the Hamiltonian expectation value scales as $\langle H \rangle \sim N^2$ in the 't Hooft large $N$ limit.
 To ensure that the dissipative effects are comparable in magnitude to the Hamiltonian contribution, the natural scaling for the jump terms is $\sum_K\gamma_K\langle L_K^\dagger L_K \rangle \sim N^2$, which we assume throughout this work.